 Trámites y servicios

-The Superintendence of Industry and Commerce aims for the efficiency of markets, free competition of agents in the economy.
+The Superintendence of Industry and Commerce aims for the efficiency of markets and free competition of agents in the economy.

 The Deputy Superintendence for Competition Protection is responsible for:

 -Conduct the analysis of mergers and other commercial transactions among enterprises